Carlo Lastimosa: Barako Bull Energy (2013–2015)

 He was drafted 20th overall by Barako Bull in the 2013 PBA draft.
 In his professional debut, during the final moments of Barako Bull’s 2013–14 PBA Philippine Cup game against Air21, he was hit right in the face by Wynne Arboleda shortly after stripping the ball off the veteran Express guard.
+In a win over the GlobalPort Batang Pier, he scored 12 points and hit a clutch three-pointer.
+He had 11 points in a loss to the Alaska Aces, which gave Barako a record of 5–9 and with a higher quotient, the sixth seed.
+In the Commissioner's Cup, he took on more responsibility as Barako traded away lead guard Jonas Villanueva.
+He scored 10 points in a win over the Meralco Bolts, then scored another 10 points in a loss to Air21.